Simply put, switching your car insurance rate could save you hundreds every year.

 Bear in mind that your insurance company may require you send a letter in order to cancel your policy.
 Set a reminder to follow up with your old insurance company to ensure you have canceled properly and have received your refund if you’re expecting one.

-Step 4: Wrapping up
+Step 4: Wrap Up